Alan Sugar Biography

 Career

 Naturally blessed with an acute sense of business acumen, the young man started his own business, Amstrad, in 1968 when he was just 21 years old.
-It was originally stared as an export-import and wholesale company with the name AMS Trading (Amstrad) Limited.
+It was originally started as an export-import and wholesale company with the name AMS Trading (Amstrad) Limited.
 The company soon branched out into consumer electronics.

 Amstrad went public on the London Stock Exchange in 1980 and doubled its growth during the early 1980s.
 The Amstrad PC range was introduced in 1984 in an attempt to capitalize on the surge in demand for personal computers during that time.